mizutanilab/MCTrace/README.md

 </UL>

 ## How to use
 We believe that this program is self-explanatory.
-The following tips might be helpful, but some of them are outdated.
+The following tips might be helpful.

 <B>Installation</B>
-Download the MCTrace executable and parameter file "paramstd.txt" to any folder you like.
+Place the MCTrace executable to any folder you like.

 <B>Execution</B>
 Double click the 'MCTrace' executable.

 <B>Open model</B>
 From the menu bar, select 'File'-'Open' and choose a coordinate file.
 Click the 'OK' button.
 Double-click a node to highlight it and select 'Focus' from the right click menu.
 This will bring the highlighted node to the center of the window.
 You can focus on any particular part of the model by selecting 'View'-'Focus'.
 If you have no model coordinate, 'File'-'New' generates a new model.

 <B>Three-dimensional coefficient map</B>
-(Skip this step if you don't have map files.)
-Select 'Tomography'-'Load slices' to load tomographic slices in TIFF format.
-After the map files were loaded, open the map dialog from the 'Tomography'-'Coeff map' menu, select 'Generate new map', and enter parameters of 'CT mesh' and 'Display' region.
+(This function is currently disabled.)
+Select 'Model building'-'Load slices' to load tomographic slices in TIFF format.
+After the map files were loaded, open the map dialog from the 'Model building'-'Coeff map' menu, select 'Generate new map', and enter parameters of 'CT mesh' and 'Display' region.
 Recommended values are '1' for the CT mesh and '20 x 20 x 20' for the display region.
-Enable one of map 'Contours' and set an approriate contour level in map 'sigma'.
+Enable one of map 'Contours' and set an approriate contour level in 'sigma' (standard deviation of your map).
 A recommended value of the contour level is '3'.
-'Apply' invokes map update.
+'Apply' invokes the map update.

 <B>Modify model</B>
 First, double click the model to be modified, deleted, or otherwise manipulated.
 Select 'Edit'-'Delete' to delete part of the model or 'Move' to rotate or translate.
-The double-clicked node can be moved by dragging.
+The double-clicked node can be moved by mouse dragging.

 <B>Statistical analysis</B>
-The 'Analyze' menu provides several analysis tools.
+The 'Analyze' menu provides a number of analysis tools.

 <B>Refinement</B>
-(Optional) Open the 'Tomography'-'Refine' dialog.
+Open the 'Model building'-'Refine' dialog.
 Enter appropriate parameters for dynamics and/or minimization calculation.
 'Start' executes refinement.
 Models under refinement are dynamically displayed and can be manipulated.

 ## Frequently asked questions
 <OL>
   <LI><b>System requirements</b></LI>
     MCTrace runs on most of Windows laptop and desktop PCs.<BR><BR>
   <LI><b>Manuals</b></LI>
-    A brief how-to-use guide has been published as the appendix of the following paper:<BR><BR>
-R. Mizutani, A. Takeuchi, K. Uesugi, S. Takekoshi, R.Y.
-Osamura and Y. Suzuki (2009).
-Three-dimensional microstructural analysis of human brain tissue by using synchrotron radiation microtomographs.
-In <i>Handbook on White Matter</i>, eds.
-Westland, T.B. &amp; Calton, R.N., New York, Nova Science Publishers, pp. 247-277.
-<a href="https://drive.google.com/open?id=0Byx6vGOSewwpcGdISUp0YTk5QW8">PDF (9.5 MB)</a>
+    We have no manuals appropriate for the current version.<BR><BR>
 </OL>

 ## Contact